Vibrational Polaritons with Broken In-Plane Translational Symmetry: Conclusion

-While our derivations and calculations have used the parameters for VSC, the conclusions of this manuscript can also be applied to other types of collective strong couplings in planar Fabry--P\'erot cavities such as exciton-polaritons.
-However, we believe that VSC might be a more advantageous platform for an experimental verification of our conclusions than electronic strong coupling, as the fabrication of in-plane molecular density inhomogeneity for VSC requires a spatial resolution of $0.01 \sim 0.1$ mm (as shown in Fig. \ref{fig:molecular_dist_2d}), which should be one-order-of-magnitude larger than that of electronic strong coupling due to the cavity frequency difference.
+While our derivations and calculations have used the parameters for VSC, the conclusions of this manuscript can also be applied to some other types of collective strong couplings in planar Fabry--P\'erot cavities such as exciton-polaritons.
+However, we believe that VSC might be a more advantageous platform for an experimental verification of our conclusions than electronic strong coupling.
+This is because, due to the cavity frequency difference, the fabrication of in-plane molecular density inhomogeneity for VSC requires a spatial resolution of $0.01 \sim 0.1$ mm (as shown in Fig. \ref{fig:molecular_dist_2d}), which should be one-order-of-magnitude larger than that of electronic strong coupling.

-From a theoretical perspective, we have further emphasized the blurring between the bright and the dark modes with a Gaussian molecular in-plane density distribution.
-Whether such a state-blurring could impact polariton transport or even molecular dynamics in the dark is worthy of further investigation.
+From a theoretical perspective, we have further emphasized the blurring between the bright and the dark modes with a periodic Gaussian molecular in-plane density distribution.
+Whether such a state blurring could impact polariton transport or even molecular dynamics in the dark is worthy of further investigation.